jbasrai/jbasrai.github.io/liam/index.md

 # Liam's Mailbox

+## September 20
+- [My favorite Christmas albums](/christmas) -- Let's start brainstorming what Christmas song we want to learn for the studio's Winter Recital in mid-December

 ## September 12
 - [repeat after me](./911.mp3) - listen to the phrase and repeat it back (you'll be playing along with the higher piano part)